beteyemane/connect-4/README.md

     $result.text(`${playerOneTurn ? player2 : player} wins!`)
   }
  ```
 The next step was to ensure that the players can only add the counters on the lowest available space.
-To do so I had to create a functions that checks the current space of that the user has clicked on and
+To do so I had to create a functions that takes the index of the current space that the user has clicked on and loops through that column to find a 'circle' that has a class of either Red or Yellow.
+If so, then the counter will be added to the next space above it.

 ```
   function findAvailableSpace(circle) {